Ziping-Ye/Ziping-Ye.github.io/_pages/leadership.md

 ## Student Leader, *International Schreyer Scholars Engagement*
 March - October 2022

-- Connected with international and domestic Schreyer Scholars; Foster a genuine sense of belonging of international and multicultural scholars in the honors college community
+- Connected with international and domestic Schreyer Scholars to foster a genuine sense of belonging of international and multicultural scholars in the honors college community
 - Helped international scholars with scheduling conflicts during their International Student Orientation and Schreyer Honors College Orientation; Sent targeted welcome emails to incoming international scholars
 - Invited to join the “Building Belonging” workshop series, where Schreyer leadership and student leaders meet and exchange ideas and learn how to lead a student organization